 Established in 1980, Right Livelihood honours and supports courageous people solving global problems.
 Housed under the umbrella of a foundation, Right Livelihood is a courage-powered community for social change committed to peace, justice and sustainability for all.

-Each year, Right Livelihood highlights change-makers through an Award.
-To date, 186 Laureates from 73 countries have received the distinction.
+Each year, Right Livelihood highlights change-makers through an Award, also known as the "Alternative Nobel Prize".
+To date, more than 200 Laureates from more than 80 countries have received the distinction.
 By recognising the actions of brave visionaries and building impactful connections around the world, Right Livelihood boosts urgent and long-term social change.
+However, the work of Right Livelihood goes beyond only presenting the Award: they provide these change-makers with life-long support.
+Right Livelihood is a megaphone and a shield for the Laureates: raising their profile, providing them protection when their lives and liberty are in danger, and educating people on their innovative solutions.

 Right Livelihood website